watson-developer-cloud/swift-sdk/README.md

 * [Text to Speech](https://www.ibm.com/watson/services/text-to-speech)
 * [Tone Analyzer](https://www.ibm.com/watson/services/tone-analyzer)
 * [Visual Recognition](https://www.ibm.com/watson/services/visual-recognition)

+## ANNOUNCEMENTS!
+### Personality Insights deprecation
+IBM Watson™ Personality Insights is discontinued.
+For a period of one year from 1 December 2020, you will still be able to use Watson Personality Insights.
+However, as of 1 December 2021, the offering will no longer be available.

+As an alternative, we encourage you to consider migrating to IBM Watson™ [Natural Language Understanding](https://cloud.ibm.com/docs/natural-language-understanding), a service on IBM Cloud® that uses deep learning to extract data and insights from text such as keywords, categories, sentiment, emotion, and syntax to provide insights for your business or industry.
+For more information, see About Natural Language Understanding.

+### Visual Recognition deprecation
+IBM Watson™ Visual Recognition is discontinued.
+Existing instances are supported until 1 December 2021, but as of 7 January 2021, you can't create instances.
+Any instance that is provisioned on 1 December 2021 will be deleted.

 ## Before you begin
 * You need an [IBM Cloud][ibm-cloud-onboarding] account.